 Hammer – This extremely short-range weapon is one of the easiest to find and easiest to use… but it puts you well within biting distance, and that is not a place you really want to be.
 While a hammer is a great anti-zombie weapon for close quarters combat, they should not be relied upon as a primary weapon.

-Hatchet Multi-tool - Capable of completely destroying a wooden pallet in a matter of minutes, or decimating a Zombie brain with one good swing, hatchet style multi-tools, like the Trucker’s Friend, are both amazing tools and Anti-Zombie weapons.
+Hatchet Multi-tool - Capable of completely destroying a wooden pallet in a matter of minutes, or decimating a Zombie brain with one good swing, hatchet style multi-tools, like the Trucker’s Friend or the SPAX, are both amazing tools and Anti-Zombie weapons.
 Relatively lightweight, extremely durable, and highly versatile, these are a favorite for all of us at Zombease.

 Homemade – Simple yet effective anti-zombie weapons can be put together using everyday objects found around the home.
 Tools like the Pummel Pipe and the Rip Stick are two of our favorites, but anything from a heavy frying pan, to the leg of a chair, or even a kitchen knife, can help buy you time to save your life.